Cracked Pot Meditations – What Is The Opposite of Fear?

 One point that I would emphasize to people is that it’s the combination of the six ingredients that make love, because so many of us have one of the ingredients in our life – like we may be deeply cared for, but we may not be in a situation of trust.
 To me what’s great about these definitions is that they’re just very helpful for people in daily life trying to engage in a practice of love.”

 Love is he opposite of fear.
 If you are religious, look at the parts of your scriptures that preach love and ignore the moral judgements that preach fear.
 If you are a politician, stop deciding on laws that are reactions to fear and pass laws that nurture love.
-If you love you don’t necessarily need things.
+If you love, you don’t necessarily need things.
 If you loved, guns would be for hunters and hobbyists and not for people living in fear.
-If you loved and felt loved, you would no longer live in fear.
+You would no longer live in fear if you loved and felt loved.